Jonathan Isaac

 Jonathan Judah Isaac (born October 3, 1997) is an American professional basketball player for the Orlando Magic of the National Basketball Association (NBA).
 He played college basketball for one season for the Florida State Seminoles.

-Isaac was selected sixth overall by the Magic in the 2017 NBA draft.
+Isaac was selected with the sixth overall pick by the Magic in the 2017 NBA draft.

 High school career

 Isaac first attended Barron Collier High School in Naples, Florida during his freshman and sophomore years.
 In his junior and senior years, he attended the International School of Broward in Hollywood, Florida.
 However, as a result of wanting to be reclassified as part of the high school class of 2016, Isaac also attended IMG Academy for what was considered to be a postgraduate year in 2016.
-As a senior in 2016, he averaged 17.6 points per game and 10.0 rebounds per game while leading IMG Academy to a 21-10 overall record.
+As a senior in 2016, he averaged 17.6 points per game and 10.0 rebounds per game while leading IMG Academy to a 21–10 overall record.
 In his high school career, he grew six inches from his freshman year to his senior year, going from a combo guard of sorts to the combo forward he is today.
 Isaac was selected to play in the 2016 Jordan Brand Classic and Nike Hoop Summit All-Star games.
 Isaac was rated as a five-star recruit and ranked as the No.12 overall recruit and No.4 Small forward in the 2016 high school class.
 On July 5, 2015, Isaac confirmed that he was going to commit to Florida State after his senior year of high school ended.

 On February 5, 2016, he announced his intention of testing the possibility of entering the 2016 NBA draft as the first American postgraduate to jump directly from high school to the NBA draft since 2005.
 He was also considered a prospect that could have been taken in the middle or late first round had he committed to it.
 Four days after making that announcement, however, Isaac confirmed that he was not going to enter the 2016 draft after all and reaffirmed his intentions of playing with Florida State for the 2016–17 season.